 How much does it cost to build a swimming pool is a ‘how long is a piece of string’ question, because the costs involved will vary wildly depending on the size of your pool, and the materials you choose to construct it from.
 For an average sized 6m by 3m concrete pool, expect to pay between €10,000 and € 15,000 depending on where in Spain you live: this cost could double if you want a heated pool, or one made with more expensive stone materials.
 If these ideas are out of your budget then a prefabricated fiberglass pool, or one that uses a liner, will be considerably cheaper, but still not an insignificant sum of money.

 You should also consider the costs of maintaining your pool when deciding if you can afford to run one of your own.
 You will need to purchase the chlorine, the chemicals to monitor your pH levels, and any cleaning chemicals too.
 You will also need to pay for pool cleaning and any pool repairs.
 It is suggested that you budget between 50 and 200 euros a month to maintain your pool, depending on whether you want to do it yourself or have a company come in to do it for you.
 The costs will also vary depending on where in Spain you live.

-Have you always dreamt of living in Spain or retiring to Spain?
+Have you always dreamt of living in Spain?
 Whether you’re looking for golden mile properties in Marbella or bargain property ready for renovation in Andalucia, our local property experts are perfectly placed to turn your dreams into a reality.
-Why not get in touch to find out more about how we can help you.
+Why not get in touch with Right Casa Estates to find out more about how we can help you.